-NOTICE: To align with Washoe County fire restrictions, Washoe Lake State Park's fire restrictions are currently more restrictive and do not allow fire of any kind, including propane stoves and fire pits.
+NOTICE: To align with Washoe County fire restrictions, Washoe Lake State Park's fire restrictions are currently more restrictive and do not allow fire of any kind, including propane fire pits.

-These statewide fire restrictions apply to all Nevada State Parks:
+These fire restrictions apply to all Nevada State Parks:

-- NO discharge, use, or allowing the use of fireworks, tracer rounds, explosive targets, or any other incendiary device.
+5. Discharge, use, or allowing the use of fireworks, tracer rounds, steel-core ammunition, explosive targets, or any other incendiary device.

 6. Operating a motor vehicle or combustion engine equipment without a spark arrestor and off of existing paved, gravel or dirt roads.